 Figure 2.
 Proper methods for measuring sling angle (β) when anchors are installed on (A) the face and (B) the edge

-Note: When installing anchors on the edge, place them along the midline to minimize splitting risk (Figure 1B).
+Note: When installing anchors, consider end and edge distances and place them along the midline to minimize splitting risk.

 Why does β matter?
 It affects two important factors: